wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### substituted

-10.&emsp;The ego is afraid of the spirit’s joy, because once you have experienced the spirit’s joy you will withdraw all protection from the ego, and become totally without investment in fear.
+10. The ego is afraid of the spirit’s joy, because once you have experienced the spirit’s joy you will withdraw all protection from the ego, and become totally without investment in fear.
 <sup>2</sup>Your investment is great now because fear is a witness to the separation, and your ego rejoices when you witness to the separation.
 <sup>3</sup>Leave the ego behind!
 <sup>4</sup>Do not listen to the ego and do not preserve the ego.